meodai/pro-color-harmonies/README.md

 - All palette generators produce exactly **6 base colors** internally.
 - Generation logic operates in OKLCH for perceptually uniform color harmony.
 - Palette colors are simple OKLCH objects (`{ l, c, h }`) without metadata like `code` or `isBase`.
-- For extended palettes (> 6 colors), use OKLAB interpolation for smoother transitions between colors (as demonstrated in the demo app).
+- For extended palettes (> 6 colors), interpolate between OKLCH colors yourself, or reuse the demo's `extendPalette` (which uses `culori` and lives in `src/utils/demo-palette.ts`).
 - For reduced palettes (< 6 colors), sample evenly from the base palette or use your own selection logic.
-- The port is designed to be close to the original `color-palette-generator-main` behavior while exposing OKLCH colors directly for integration into other tools.
+- The port is designed to be close to the original `color-palette-generator-main` behavior while exposing OKLCH colors directly for integration into other tools, with the core kept free of parsing/formatting concerns.